monishski/plotly-dash-snippets/README.md

 ## Features

-The snippets in this pluggin cover components from the Dash HTML Components & Dash Core Components and Dash Boostrap Components Python packages.
+The snippets in this pluggin cover components from the Dash HTML Components & Dash Core Components Python packages.

 All snippets start with the prefix `dash`.

 For example, predefined Dash HTML Components start with the prefix `dashhtml`, Dash Core Component start with the prefix `dashcore` .

-In addition, abstractions such as callbacks live on their own (e.g. for a uncontrolled callback, you would call `dashcb`, while for a controlled stateful callback, you would call `dashcbstate`)
+In addition, abstractions such as callbacks live on their own (e.g. for an uncontrolled callback, you would call `dashcb`, while for a controlled stateful callback, you would call `dashcbstate`)

 ## To do

 - Create snippets for Dash Bootstrap Components (developed by [faculty.ai](https://faculty.ai)) & Plotly packages.
 Ideally, Plotly objects should start with `dashplotly` & Dash Bootstrap Components should start with the prefix `dashboot`

-- Create snippets for other abstractions [?]
+- Create snippets for other abstractions (e.g. importing, creating the application etc.) [?]

 ### Dash HTML Component Snippets:

-- `dashhtmla` - HTML Anchor Tag
+- `dashhtmla` - Dash HTML Anchor - Tag
 - `dashhtmla` - Dash HTML Component - Anchor
 - `dashhtmlbr` - Dash HTML Component - Break
 - `dashhtmlbtn` - Dash HTML Component - Button